Mountain House Flag Football

 3. Safety – 2 points.

-a) A Safety occurs when the ball carrier is declared down in his/her own end zone.
-A player can be called down when his/her flags are pulled by a defensive player, he or she step out of bounds or if their body, hip or knee lands in the end zone.
+a) A safety occurs when the ball carrier is declared down in their own end zone.
+A player can be called down when their flag is pulled by a defensive player, they step out of bounds or if their body, hip or knee lands in the end zone.
 A fumble in the endzone is considered a safety (unless it was a center snap).

-6. Tie break between three or more teams – Head to head, TBD
+4. Tie break between two or more teams – head-to-head, TBD

 VII.
 Live Ball/Dead Ball